efectn/gp-unisis/README.md

   - [x] Show course groups and check graduation status.
     - [x] Check graduation in accordance with transcript.
   - [x] Show announcements.
+- [ ] Additional things.
+  - [ ] Helper method to get CGPA.
+  - [ ] Don't allow students to retake courses that they have already passed.
+    - [ ] What if student passed FF course later?